jyangfsu/SRB_Spatiotemporal_Sulfate/README.md

 If you use this repository, please cite:

-> Su et al. (2025). *Unraveling Spatio-Temporal Variations of Water Geochemistry and Sulfate Sources in a Multi-Tributary River System*.
+> Su et al. (2025). *Unraveling Spatiotemporal Variations of Water Geochemistry and Sulfate Sources in a Multi-Tributary River System*.
 Journal of Hydrology.
 (Under review).

 ## 🛠 Requirements